Dissolvable Solids For Babies

 When can dissolvable solids be introduced?

-Babies can have dissolvable solids as soon as they’re ready for solids, from the age of around 6 months.
+Babies can have dissolvable solids as soon as they’re ready for solids, from the age of around 6 months of age.

 But it’s important to make sure your baby is showing signs of readiness for solids before any solid foods are given.